PALS English - Navigate your Way to Success

 Information for international students

-International Master's students in English-medium Master's programmes face particular challenges that can affect their study experience.
+International students in English-medium master's programmes face particular challenges that can affect their study experience.
 Although for many the English language seems familiar at first, differences in the education system and diversity in the linguistic context often lead to academic difficulties.
-PALS is an orientation course that will guide you through your first semester and help you overcome these challenges.
+PALS is an orientation course that will guide you and help you overcome these challenges.

 • Studying in Germany: How are courses structured?
 What is expected of me in courses?
 What is the best way to study for exams?
 What skills do I need to study successfully?